wduquette/molt/README.md

 ## TODO Items

+* Test `info vars` in local context
+* Document all other existing commands in The Molt Book
+* Implement `error`
+* Implement `if` (with condition implemented as a script!)
 * Continue to add commands from the "next" list, below.
+* Implement expression parser
-* Flesh out Rust tests and Rust API docs.
+* Flesh out Rust tests and Rust API docs in the code base.
   * Design public API using `pub use` in `lib.rs`, so the examples read properly from the user's point of view.
 * Improve the `test` harness for the TCL command test suite.